|

 closing a Socket breaks the connection between the

+local and the remote hosts.
 Server sockets are closed automatically when a program dies, so

 it's not absolutely necessary to close them in programs that terminate shortly